sst/guide/_chapters/secure-our-serverless-apis.md

 - Replace the `API_ENDPOINT` with the `ApiEndpoint` from our [API stack outputs]({% link _chapters/add-an-api-to-create-a-note.md %}).
 - And for the `API_REGION` you can use the same `Region` as we used above.
 Since our entire app is deployed to the same region.

 While this might look intimidating, just keep in mind that behind the scenes all we are doing is generating some security headers before making a basic HTTP request.
-We won't need to do this when we connect from our React.js app.
+We won't need to do this when we connect from our React.ts app.

 If you are on Windows, use the command below.
 The space between each option is very important.